-It is one of the original 9 training programs in Pediatric Surgery and has graduated 36 accredited Pediatric Surgery fellows since its inception.
+The Pediatric Surgery Fellowship, established in 1957, is one of the original 9 training programs in Pediatric Surgery and has graduated 50 accredited pediatric surgery fellows since its inception.

 Our faculty includes 5 pediatric surgeons with expertise in a wide range of pediatric general and thoracic surgical diseases and a national presence in minimally invasive pediatric surgery, trauma, oncology, health services research, thyroid disease and obesity care.

 All clinical education of our pediatric surgery residents occurs at Oishei Children’s Hospital (OCH).
 For more than 100 years OCH and its predecessor, Children’s Hospital of Buffalo, has been the regional center for comprehensive, specialized pediatric and women's health services for the Western New York region and beyond.
 Oishei Children's Hospital is a Level IV perinatology center, a Level I Trauma Center and the only freestanding children’s hospital in New York State.
 The hospital admits 28,000 patients annually and sees more than 123,000 outpatients in its emergency room or one of the 45 subspecialty clinics.
 Over 12,000 operations are performed at Oishei Children’s Hospital annually.

 The goal of the Pediatric Surgery Fellowship is to provide training to pediatric surgeons who, upon completion of the program, will be qualified pediatric specialists.
 The program is highly competitive, selecting only 1 fellow every other year for its 2 year training duration.
 The teaching program emphasizes graded responsibility, self-directed learning, and exposure to a broad spectrum of clinical material.
 Fellows have a high level of autonomy within the program as well as constant access to faculty, allowing the opportunity for feedback and clinical instruction while giving the trainee space for independent confidence.